Tristanchrt/rust-prisoner-dilemma/README.md

 - **Rematch System Implementation:** Introduce a rematch system that allows players to initiate new game sessions without exiting the application.
 This addition can enhance user experience by providing a seamless and efficient way to continue playing consecutive rounds without interruption.

+- **Refactoring Needed:** The back-end infrastructure requires significant refactoring to enhance its functionality.
+This project was initiated to experiment and test fundamental principles related to multi-threading and data management.